-Household Hazardous Waste will be accepted at the Harford Waste Disposal Center on Tuesday, February 28, 2017. from 8:00 am to 12:00 pm.*
+Household Hazardous Waste Days will be held from 8:00 am to 12:00 pm at the Harford Waste Disposal Center on the following dates:

 Definition of Household Hazardous Waste